VimsecAu/kb/m365/baselines/teams.md

 2. Select **Users > External access**.

-3. To completely block contact with unmanaged users, under **Teams accounts not managed by an organization**, set **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** to **Off**.
+3. To completely block contact with unmanaged users, under **Teams accounts not managed by an organisation**, set **People in my organisation can communicate with Teams users whose accounts aren't managed by an organisation** to **Off**.

 ## 3. Skype Users